Best Men's Hiking Shorts of 2024

 What we liked: Thin, stretchy fabric with a durable water repellent (DWR) finish

-What we didn’t like: Sizes run a little small.
-Shorts have a slimmer fit that may not be a good option for those with thicker thighs.
+What we didn’t like: Sizes run a little small; slim fit that may not be good for thicker thighs.

-The Topo Designs Global Shorts are the best hiking shorts for wet weather.
-First, while not unique among hiking shorts, they are treated with a durable water-repellent finish that does a good job at keeping water out.
+The Topo Designs Global Shorts are our pick for the best quick-drying shorts.
+First, while not unique among hiking shorts, they are treated with a durable water-repellent finish that does a good job of keeping water out.
 DWR isn't 100% waterproof but maintains breathability, so the shorts don't feel too hot.

 The DWR enhances its very thin fabric that is also lightweight, with just the right amount of stretch.
 This means the shorts are highly breathable, making them an excellent option for hiking in high temperatures in humid climates.
 The Topo Designs shorts also dry out very quickly and can be used as swimming trunks for an impromptu dip while on the trail.